 We acknowledge the Balladong Noongar People as the original custodians of this land.
 We recognise their continuing connection to land, waters and culture and pay our respects to their Elders past and present.

-The York Botanic Art Prize is supported by the Wildflower Association of Western Australia.
+The York Botanic Art Prize is supported by the Wildflower Society of Western Australia.